The Common Room

 Video credit: Jess Kay

-So, every 48 hours when the Robinsons, they have to gather evidence from passers-by and investigate the landscape around to discover where they have ‘landed’ and what year it is.
-As an Ecologist, this comes naturally to Mrs Heather Robinson and Heath Robinson is ever so good at making odd devises to help her in her observations!
+So, every time the Common Room arrives at a new, mysterious location, the Robinsons embark on a mission to find out where they have ‘landed’ and what year it is by gathering nuggets of information from passers-by and surveying the local wildlife.
+As an Ecologist, this comes naturally to Mrs Heather Robinson and Heath Robinson is a master in making eccentric home-made devises to help her with her observations!

 On closer inspection, it transpires that the ‘Common Room’ is in fact a dodgy timeshare the Robinsons purchased in the 1980’s - which entitles them to 48 hours anywhere and any time period within the UK.